 Conclusion

 If your gaming PC has no sound when connected to your TV, it could be due to a variety of factors, from connection issues to driver problems or misconfigured settings.
 By following the troubleshooting steps outlined in this guide, you should be able to identify and resolve the problem, restoring sound to your setup.
-With these adjustments, you can fully enjoy your gaming and media experiences on the big screen, complete with high-quality audio.

 If none of these solutions work, it may be worth contacting customer support for either your TV or PC manufacturer to help diagnose a deeper hardware or compatibility issue.